nikhil-131/advice-generator-app/README.md

 ### What I learned

-I learned to fetech data using fetech API from api.adviceslip.com.
-Implemented design styles for better user interface and smooth transition.
+I learned to fetch data using the fetch API from api.adviceslip.com.
+I have implemented design styles for better user interfaces and smooth transitions.

 ### Useful resources

-- [Font Awesome](https://fontawesome.com/) - This site gave me all kind of icons/logo in required type .
-I really liked this site and will be using it.
+- [Font Awesome](https://fontawesome.com/) - This site gave me all kinds of icons/logos in the required type.
+I liked this site and will be using it.

 ## Author